 {302}

 presumption about it?
 Is responsibility a mode of thought?
 Is not responsibility the very basis of all morality, and is it not, along with grace, also that of even every doctrine which has to do with the relationships of God with man?
 And do not say, Yes, individual responsibility everyone recognises, that is what I have insisted upon.
-If the responsibility in common, of each individual, is that which is meant, it is well;| but one seeks to avoid, by these equivocal expressions, that responsibility which refers to the state of the church, which ought to glorify the Lord as such, according to the position in which God has placed it, and to one&#8217;s duties towards God in such position.
+If the responsibility in common, of each individual, is that which is meant, it is well;¦ but one seeks to avoid, by these equivocal expressions, that responsibility which refers to the state of the church, which ought to glorify the Lord as such, according to the position in which God has placed it, and to one's duties towards God in such position.

 Now I believe that to insist upon this at the present time, is the subject the most important and necessary which there can be for a Christian and the most affecting for those who love Christ.
 It is a subject which brings with it consequences of the most solemn nature; I earnestly beseech my readers to pay attention to it.
 I speak as of a testimony on the part of God.
-Time will shew if I am mistaken or if the testimony be of God;| and therefore it was that I spoke of profound
+Time will shew if I am mistaken or if the testimony be of God;¦ and therefore it was that I spoke of profound

-| It is plain that even when the responsibility is one common among many, the responsibility presses upon the individual.
+¦It is plain that even when the responsibility is one common among many, the responsibility presses upon the individual.